 — “I think I would take photographs of animals like the saber-toothed tiger or the Native American lion!
 And lots more…” [3rd grade—Masson]

-try to hunt a wooly mammoth for food.
+— “A dolmen is a big rock.
+I would stand on it and try to hunt a wooly mammoth for food.
 There were also smaller rocks on the bottom of the dolmen.”
 [5th grade—DeFeo]

 — “…I would make a hut.
 Then I would fish and hunt animals then I would use the animals’ fur for clothing and blankets and other things that I use now.”
 [5th grade—DeFeo]